Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: A Theoretical Model of Institutional Leeway

 Figure~\ref{fig-doses} visualizes these treatment measures for all the states we study; an arrow indicates a change in the treatment value from 2010 to 2020.
 The realized leeway scores (game equilibria) cover the entire range of possible partisan biases, from West Virginia in 2010 with complete Democratic control of state government, to Wisconsin, Iowa, Kansas, Utah, and Nebraska, where Republican trifectas were unconstrained by Democrats or by the VRA in both cycles.
 The maximum leeway scores likewise span the range of possible bias, but take on fewer values, since the various actual combinations of partisan control of state institutions are no longer considered.

-As might be expected, states with independent redistricting commissions, such as Michigan, have a realized and maximum leeway of zero.
-In 2010, Michigan redistricting was entirely controlled by the legislature and governor, who were both Republican.
-By 2020, the process was reformed to have a strong independent commission.
-In the new process, the commission is bound by strict criteria, the process allows for court review, and even the commissioners themselves are selected in part by a lottery system.
-With the reform, Michigan's maximum leeway changed from the highest observed value to zero, meaning that partisan actors have no control over redistricting outcomes, on average.

-Other states' scores are similarly interpretable, where introducing a commission (e.g., New York, Virginia, or Colorado) drastically reduces its leeway to match states with similar sets of rules in 2020.
+Intuitively, states introducing a commission (e.g., New York, Virginia, or Colorado) drastically reduced their leeway to match states with similar sets of rules in 2020.
 States that had intervening litigation to clarify the interpretation of state redistricting rules (e.g., New Mexico, North Carolina, or Pennsylvania) see appropriate changes in leeway, even absent a commission.
-Further, in our party-signed treatment, states that had a flip in party control of the whole system see very large changes in leeway in the correct direction (e.g.~West Virginia).
+Further, in our party-signed treatment, states that had a flip in party control of the whole system see large changes in leeway in the correct direction (e.g.~West Virginia).
 Finally, states with minor changes to the total control of state institutions see minor changes in leeway (e.g., North Carolina).